Pistol Magazine Maintenance

 To disassemble a magazine, remove the base plate and extract the magazine spring and follower.

 Inspect the spring to make sure it is not overly compressed and inspect the follower for nicks or wear.
-Also check the magazine feed lips to make sure they have not been bent or broken.

 The best way I’ve found to clean the magazine body and parts is with an air compressor; use it to blow away any debris or dirt.